 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
 Old Orchard (approx. 1.7 miles away); Pigthle (approx. 1.7 miles away); Hallock Homestead (approx. 1.8 miles Horse Block (approx. 1.8 miles away); Front Porch (approx. 1.8 miles away); Shoemaker's Shop (approx. 1.8 miles away); a different marker also named Hallock Homestead (approx. 1.8 miles away); Homestead Kitchen End (approx. 1.8 miles away).

 More about this marker.
 Originally Placed on a traffic island at the terminus of Church Lane, it was recently relocated to its current location on the corner.

 Credits.
-This page was last revised on July 4, 2017.
-This page originally submitted on June 14, 2009, by Keith Menotti of Aquebogue, New York.
-This page has been viewed 1,540 times since then and 29 times this year.
+This page was last revised on May 9, 2021.
+It was originally submitted on June 14, 2009, by Keith Menotti of Aquebogue, New York.
+This page has been viewed 1,853 times since then and 78 times this year.
 Last updated on June 16, 2009, by Keith Menotti of Aquebogue, New York.
-Photos: 1, 2, 3. submitted on June 14, 2009, by Keith Menotti of Aquebogue, New York. • Syd Whittle was the editor who published this page.
+Photos: 1. submitted on June 14, 2009, by Keith Menotti of Aquebogue, New York.
+2. submitted on May 9, 2021, by Larry Gertner of New York, New York.
+3, 4. submitted on June 14, 2009, by Keith Menotti of Aquebogue, New York. • Syd Whittle was the editor who published this page.